BitcoinDesign/Guide/guide/how-it-works/private-key-management/multi-key.md

 **When not to use**
 - For small amounts
 - When users are likely to be new to bitcoin
-- When controlling a Lightning node
+- When controlling a lightning node

 **Variations**
 - Number of total and co-signing keys